These pages were recently updated:

 Voting Records: 5/15/16

-Bigots for the Left who cast Asian American men as doctors in TV medical shows: only two in 50+ years:
+Bigots for the Left who cast Asian American men as doctors in TV medical shows: only three in 50+ years:

 “Three Rivers”: Daniel Henney as Dr. David Lee; “House, M.D.”: Kai Penn as Dr. Lawrence Kutner;